Hector Guimard: Obscurity and rediscovery

 After the War, in June–July 1948, his widow returned to Paris to settle his affairs.
-She offered the Hotel Guimard as a site for a Guimard Museum first to the French state, then to the City of Paris, but both refused.
+She offered the Hôtel Guimard as a site for a Guimard Museum first to the French state, then to the City of Paris, but both refused.
 Instead, she donated three rooms of Guimard's furniture to three museums; the Museum of Fine Arts of Lyon, the Museum of Decorative Arts in Paris, and the Museum of the Petit Palais, where they are now displayed.
 She also donated a collection of 300 designs and photographs to the Museum of Decorative Arts.
 These disappeared into various archives in the 1960s, but were relocated in 2015.
 His widow died on 26 October 1965 in New York.
 By the time of Guimard's death, many of his buildings had already been demolished or remodeled beyond recognition.
 Most of his original Métro station edicules and balustrades had also been removed; the only full covering remaining at its original location at Porte Dauphine.
 However, many original architectural drawings by Guimard were stored in the Department of Drawings & Archives at Avery Architectural and Fine Arts Library at Columbia University in New York City, and in the archives of the Museum of Decorative Arts in Paris.

 The re-evaluation and rehabilitation of Guimard's reputation began in the late 1960s.
-Portions of the Castel Beranger were declared of historic and artistic value in July 1965, and the entire building was protected in 1989.
+Portions of the Castel Béranger were declared of historic and artistic value in July 1965, and the entire building was protected in 1989.
 His reputation was given a major boost in 1970, when the Museum of Modern Art in New York hosted a large exhibition of his work, including drawings he had donated himself and one of his Métro Station edicules; other museums followed.
 The 30 cases of models in the cellars of the National Museum of Antiquities in Saint-Germaine-en-Laye were rediscovered and some were put on display.

 In 1978, all of Guimard's surviving Métro entrances (88 of the original 177 put in place) were declared of historic value.
 The city donated a few originals, and several copies, to Chicago and other cities which desired them.
 Reconstructed original edicules are found at Abbesses and Châtelet.

 Many of his buildings have been substantially modified, and there are no intact Guimard interiors which are open to the public, though suites of his furniture can be found in the Museum of Decorative Arts and the Musée d'Orsay in Paris.